Step 2. Select Restore Point

 If you select a restore point stored in an archive repository and the same restore point is also available in a regular repository, Veeam Backup for Microsoft Azure will display the confirmation window where you must choose whether you want to use the archived or regular restore point to perform the restore operation.

 To select a restore point, do the following:

 - In the Specify restore point window, select the necessary restore point and click Apply.

 To help you choose a restore point, Veeam Backup for Microsoft Azure provides the following information on each available restore point:

 - Created — the date when the restore point was created.

 - Backup Destination — the type of the restore point:

 - <Repository Name> — an image-level backup created by a backup policy.

-- Snapshot — cloud-native snapshot.
+- Manual Snapshot — a cloud-native snapshot created manually.